 Purchase BTC and exchange it for XEM on the same platform.

 You can purchase on exchanges such as Binance, Bittrex, or HitBTC.
 Afterward you can exchange that BTC for XEM on the same exchange.
 In the case of Bittrex, you can also exchange Ethereum (ETH) for XEM.
 It’s probably the best option available at the moment.

 Purchase BTC, then exchange it for XEM via your wallet or Changelly.

 One of the more creative options is buying BTC on an exchange that does not have XEM (such as Coinbase, CEX.io, or Coinmama).
 Then transfer the BTC to your Exodus wallet and change it to XEM via the built in exchange.

 Finally, you have the option to purchase BTC at an exchange of your choice, then swap it for XEM on an exchange called Changelly.
 This exchange is unique, in the sense that almost no verification is required.

 Just sign up with your email, and you can swap Bitcoin or any other crypto for NEM within 30 minutes.
 Be sure to check out my Changelly review, and directly compare the rates you get on Changelly with other cryptocurrency exchanges.

 While not revolutionary, NEM seems to be a very functional coin.
-The fact that it’s in the top of the cryptocurrency list is evidence of its popularity.
 However, like many other projects, I have yet to see a real life use case for it that achieved widespread adoption.
 At the moment this currency still seems to be a solution looking for a problem.